vault-developer/comfyui-image-blender/README.md

 ## Installation
 You need [comfyui](https://github.com/comfyanonymous/ComfyUI) installed first.
 Then you can download or git clone this repository inside ComfyUI/custom_nodes/ directory.
+If you use comfy-cli, node can be also downloaded from [comfy registry](https://registry.comfy.org/publishers/vault-developer/nodes/comfyui-image-blender).

 ## Contribution and troubleshooting
 This is rough implementation, I will appreciate any feedback.